 Recent 2022 US Centers for Disease Control data show that at any one time, about 25% of the US adult population takes at least one prescribed psychotropic drug for psychiatric, pain, or sleep treatment.

-Medical education has not prepared clinicians for this flood of drugs or their attendant risks.
 An intrinsic pharmacological property of psychotropics is that, when they are dosed regularly, the neurobiological adaptation known as dependence naturally occurs, even when the drugs are taken as prescribed.
 Subsequent withdrawal difficulties are a major barrier to minimizing dosage or discontinuing the drugs when they are no longer beneficial.

 There are many good reasons to reduce dosage of prescribed psychotropics.
 Even so, patients are often directed to taper too rapidly, leading to withdrawal symptoms that can be distressing, debilitating, or even disabling.
 A treatment-related or iatrogenic condition that with proper care would be temporary, withdrawal syndrome is frequently misidentified as treatment resistance, relapse, or a new disorder, with patients kept cycling through unnecessary treatment for years.